 In fact, so many foodie aficionados rave about the crispy thin crust Pizzaria Uno/Due baked into these haven-style pies; it’s no wonder this is at the top of the list for tourists when visiting Chicago.
 If they’re British, we can call these tourists grockles.
 Right back ‘atcha Brits!

 Burt’s Place –

 8541 N. Ferris, Morton Grove, IL

-Burt’s Place is another iconic deep dish pizzeria, critically acclaimed by Anthony Bourdain on his TV show “No Reservations,” stating “Burt’s was the only deep dish pizza I ever loved.”
+Burt’s Place is another iconic deep-dish pizzeria, critically acclaimed by Anthony Bourdain on his TV show “No Reservations,” stated, “Burt’s was the only deep dish pizza I ever loved.”

-That’s some serious accolades coming from such a legend, especially since Burt Katz would have told you he wasn’t a chef.
-“I get along with pizza, we’ve become friends.”
+That’s some severe accolades coming from such a legend, especially since Burt Katz would have told you he wasn’t a chef.
+“I get along with pizza; we’ve become friends.”
 Sounds simple enough.

-But still, the proof is in the pudding as the saying goes, and Burt’s true colors shine from the caramelized crust.
+But still, the proof is in the pudding, as the saying goes, and Burt’s true colors shine from the caramelized crust.
 Charred and crispy, this is what sends taste buds into a frenzy.
-No doubt Burt’s pizza-makers have suffered many Reggie Alerts in its day.
+No doubt Burt’s Pizza has suffered many Reggie Alerts in its day.